ChrisAlderson/pop-api/README.md

     this.name = name
   }

-  // Implement the 'registerRoutes' method from the 'IController interface. registerRoutes(router, PopApi): void {
+  // Implement the 'registerRoutes' method from the 'IController interface. registerRoutes(router, PopApi) {
     router.get('/hello', this.getHello.bind(this))
   }